catullus/ima-metadata-robot/proto-merge-weather.md

 side of the Atlantic.

-**Problem**: weather stations outside of the US record temperature in degrees Celsius versus the US’s degrees Farenheit.
+**Problem**: weather stations outside of the US record temperature in degrees Celsius versus the US’s degrees Fahrenheit.

 **A Future Problem**: someone is curious about average temperatures at 35 degrees latitude across the rest of the earth in comparison to Oakland.
-Each particular region or country has its own weather services (APIs), measurement/sensor equipment, and reporting frequencies even.
+Each particular region or country has its own weather services (APIs), measurement/sensor equipment, sampling frequencies etc.

-How could you even begin to chart this?
+How could you even begin to chart data from two different sources?

 **Data Sources**